When You and I Were Young, Maggie: Recordings

 "Maggie" has been re-scored as "When You and I Were Young, Maggie Blues", by Jack Frost and Jimmy McHugh.
 Mills Music Inc. published this edition in 1922, and again in 1949 with Guy Lombardo's picture on the cover.
 This was a 1951 hit for father and son Bing Crosby and Gary Crosby reaching the No. 8 spot in the Billboard charts and for the duet team of Margaret Whiting and Jimmy Wakely.
 John W. Schaum arranged "When you and I were young Maggie Boogie" and had it published by Belwin Inc. in 1952.
 The song is also considered as a standard of dixieland.

 The song was used by Seán O'Casey in his 1926 play The Plough and the Stars, but the name "Maggie" was changed to "Nora" because the character, Jack Clitheroe, was singing it to his wife Nora.
 Johnny McEvoy recorded it as "Nora" in 1968 and had a number one hit in Ireland.

-In 1983 Irish duo Foster and Allen reached number one in New Zealand, number six in Ireland, 27 in the UK singles chart and 17 in Australia with their version.
+In 1983, Irish duo Foster and Allen reached number one in New Zealand, number six in Ireland, 27 in the UK singles chart and 17 in Australia with their version.

-It was also recorded by De Dannan on the album "Star-Spangled Molly", by Josef Locke on "Let there be Peace", and by James Galway and The Chieftains on "In Ireland".
+It was also recorded by De Dannan on the album Star-Spangled Molly, by Josef Locke on Let there be Peace, and by James Galway and The Chieftains on In Ireland.
 The Statler Brothers also recorded their harmonious rendition.
 In addition to Henry Burr and Harry MacDonough, other Canadian performers such as Hank Snow, The Climax Jazz Band and Murray McLaughlin have also recorded it.
-Tom Rush recorded a version on his CBS release "Ladies Love Outlaws" in 1974.
-American psychedelic rock band Magic Fern from Seattle (who wrote and performed together in the mid to late 1960s) recorded a version of this song entitled "Maggie" and that version is on the soundtrack for Adam Sandler's film Strange Wilderness.
-The Hot Sardines have it on their debut album released in 2014.
-Irish band The Fureys & Davey Arthur also released "Maggie" as the eleventh track on their album "Golden Days" in 1984.
+Tom Rush recorded a version on his CBS release Ladies Love Outlaws in 1974.
+American psychedelic rock band Magic Fern from Seattle (who wrote and performed together in the mid to late 1960s) recorded a version of this song entitled "Maggie" which is on the soundtrack for Adam Sandler's film Strange Wilderness.
+The Hot Sardines included it on their debut album, released in 2014.
+Irish band The Fureys & Davey Arthur also released "Maggie" as the eleventh track on their album Golden Days in 1984.